buildpacks/spec/buildpack.md

 For that environment variable value
 - Later buildpacks' environment variable file contents MUST override earlier buildpacks' environment variable file contents.
 - For environment variable file contents originating from the same buildpack, file contents that are later (when sorted alphabetically by associated layer name) MUST override file contents that are earlier.

+## Security Considerations

+A lifecycle may be used by a multi-tenant platform.
+On such a platform,
+- Buildpacks may be provided by both operators and users.
+- OCI image storage credentials may not be owned or managed by application developers.

+### Assumptions of Trust

+Allowed:

+- The lifecycle MAY have access to credentials for reading and writing to OCI image stores.
+- Buildpacks MAY have access a copy of the application source code.
+- Buildpacks MAY execute application source code during the detection and build phases.

+Prohibited:

+- The application source code MUST NOT have access to credentials for reading and writing to OCI image stores.
+- Buildpacks MUST NOT have access to credentials for reading and writing to OCI image stores.

+### Requirements

+The lifecycle MUST be implemented so that the detection and build phases do not have access to OCI image store credentials used in the analysis and export phases.
+The lifecycle SHOULD be implemented so that each phase may run in a different container in order to minimize

 ## Artifact Format